 - Hidden talents or other potentials can often be recognized by these psychological tests.
 This means that just because a candidate has applied for one area of expertise, doesn’t mean he or she will excel in that.
 There could be other areas where his or her skills could come in very handy.

-Disadvantages of psychological testing
+Disadvantages – Limitations of psychological test:

 - Depending on the test, candidates can lie, and it might deliver a completely different outcome.

 - At the end of the day, it’s the person taking the tests that will determine the applicant, not the test itself.
-In some cases, even the most skilled of evaluation experts can falter, hiring someone that didn’t deserve the role in the first place.
+In some cases, even the most skilled evaluation experts can falter, hiring someone that didn’t deserve the role in the first place.

 - When a society develops into something better and more productive, a particular test might not be relevant any longer, and it will require a more advanced test to be replaced.
 This can become counterproductive and might inhibit the person taking the test to get a better result of the candidate that is being interviewed.